 I don’t know what it is with me and working out right now, but lately, I feel like I’m just going through the motions.
 I’m not enjoying things as much as I did.
 With the workouts I enjoy, I prefer having a trainer to spot me, like deadlifts, or taking classes, mostly ballet.
-I mentioned them in a post about my favorite total body workouts.
+I mentioned them in a post about some of the best total body workouts.

-Conflicting schedules with my trainer, and a ballet school that won’t return my messages for some reason have me doing things on my own right now.
+I no longer have a trainer and have a ballet school that won’t return my messages for some reason have me doing things on my own right now.
 My ballet routines at home aren’t nearly as good as I can get in class.
 If you’re wondering why I don’t just find another school, I also need convenience because of how much I work, and this school is so close to me.
 The others are much further away.
 I love HIIT, but I can’t do the same type of workout every day, or I get bored to tears, and I also know how important it is to change your routine to get the most effective workouts.
 So, I thought hard about what would work for me.
-I figured out some new ways to challenge myself until I can get back into a rhythm with my trainer and get into my Saturday morning ballet classes.
+I figured out some new ways to challenge myself until I can get into a rhythm.

 Here’s what I’ve starting doing to push myself back into my “beast mode” mindset.
 If you’re in the same boat as me, hopefully, some of these will help you too.

 1.Get social.
 Announce your fitness goals on Instagram, Snapchat, Facebook, Twitter, or your blog if you have one.
 Just like I’m doing with this post.
 It can boost your motivation and keep you on track.
 Some people will want you to succeed and can offer you tips, and help you stay focused on your plans.